PlanktoScope/proposals/design/0292-EEPROM-use.md

 ## Implementation

+The EEPROM chip model of the PS HAT is m24c32, documentation is available on the Fairscope drive : https://drive.google.com/file/d/132teUB6DbyinUFwnRRZi6CEhJYIZ_4s_/view?usp=drive_link
 When connecting to the Planktoscope, you can via the interface open the cockpit GUI that lets you access a terminal to execute commands.

 The command line to retrive EEPROM address is :